20mup/ai-receptionist/docs/index.md

-# 🤖 AIVA – AI Voice Assistant for Company Knowledge
+# 🤖 AIVA – AI Voice Assistant for Enterprises

 **Built during my internship at [Systems Limited](https://www.systemsltd.com/), AIVA is a fully voice-interactive assistant that allows users to ask questions and receive spoken answers about a company — powered by Whisper, GPT, FAISS, and ElevenLabs.**